On conditions determining formal automorphisms of integro-differential operators: Preliminary definitions and results

 \section{Preliminary definitions and results}

 In this section, we recall the main definitions and known results to be used in the present work.
-We mainly work with the space of formal power series with complex coefficients of some Gevrey order $s\ge0$, denoted by $\C[[z]]_s$, which consists of all formal power series $\sum_{n=0}^{\infty}\varphi_nz^n\in\C[[z]]$ such that there exist $C,A>0$ with
+We mainly work with formal power series with complex coefficients of some Gevrey order $s\ge0$, denoted by $\C[[z]]_s$, which consists of all formal power series $\sum_{n=0}^{\infty}\varphi_nz^n\in\C[[z]]$ such that there exist $C,A>0$ with

 Here, $\Gamma(\cdot)$ stands for Gamma function.